 Puducherry is the Indian Union Territory and the capital city is known as Pondicherry- Give Time A Break.
 A wonderful tagline they have.
-Since 2006 it is officiallyy known as PUDUCHERRY.
+Since 2006 it is officially known as PUDUCHERRY.
 The arrival of the British, Dutch, Portuguese, French colonialists is what added to the city’s heritage.
-The French aura of the White Town is sure to drift you to a wonderful place which is so different yet similar from other places of our country.
+The French aura of the White Town is sure to drive you to a wonderful place which is so different yet similar to other places in our country.

 How to reach Pondicherry?